the-mikedavis/the-mkedavis.github.io/content/posts/german-string-optimizations-in-spellbook.md

 ## Reconstructing a byte slice

-Did you notice in our `copy_slice` helper function above that we copy the entire slice into a newly allocated array buffer instead of the part after the prefix: `&source[PREFIX_LEN..]`?
+Did you notice in our `copy_slice` helper function above that we copy the entire slice into a newly allocated array buffer instead of the part after the prefix?
+We copied `source` instead of `&source[PREFIX_LEN..]`.
 You might think that we could save some space by only storing the remaining bytes after the prefix - and we could - but that would prevent us from recreating a `&[u8]` or `&str` from an `UmbraString`.
 Slices are **contiguous** memory chunks - array layouts in memory.
 We can't create a slice that starts in the `prefix` field and then continues by following a pointer.
 All of the data needs to be in one place.

 With that in mind, let's add a function to get our bytes back: